damiendevienne/taxonomy-fr/README.md

     + Articles (Le, La, L') were removed
     + Duplicates with other databases were removed.
 The version with more uppercase letters was always prefered.

+# Ambiguities
+Of course, nothing is always simple, and some ambiguities exist because some taxa that are at distant in the tree of life have the same name.
+The most famous example is a genera of inscects that is called... __Bacteria__.

+Other example :
+- __Arenaria__ : genus of birds (Family: __Scolopacidae__) and genus of flower (Family: Caryophylaceae).
+The latter is called "Sablines" in french.

 # Contributions
-If you think that some important data sources should be added, please open an issue, indicating the resource you have in mind, and I will try to integrate it.
+If you think that some important data sources should be added, please open an issue indicating the resource you have in mind, and I will try to integrate it.

+If you identify errors in the french names, please open an issue.

 Please note the GBIF ans INPN are already combining data from a variety of sources.

 For questions, remarks, or if you want to help and contribute, please send me an email or open an issue.

 # Citation